JMoney65/Getting-and-Cleaning-Data-Course-Project/Codebook.md

         fBodyBodyGyroJerkMag-std()

 average
-*The average of the measurement variable for subject and activity*
+*The average of the measurement variable for subject and activity combination*